Undergraduate Academic Program

 Meet the UCSC residence requirement

-Satisfy each of the campus general education requirements with a course grade of C or better (or Pass)
+Satisfy each of the campus general education requirements with a course grade of Pass, C (2.0 GPA), or better

 Satisfy requirements of your UCSC college

-Complete an approved major program, including its comprehensive requirement, with grades of Pass, C, or better in all courses satisfying major requirements.
+Complete an approved major program, including its comprehensive requirement, with grades of Pass, C (2.0 grade point average), or better in all courses satisfying major requirements.
+Some majors require grades higher than C to qualify to declare the major.
 In some majors, courses graded Pass may not be used to satisfy major requirements.

-Have a grade-point average of at least 2.0 in all letter-graded courses taken at UCSC and other University of California campuses
+Have an overall grade point average (GPA) of at least 2.0 in all letter-graded courses taken at UCSC and other University of California campuses

 As a UC Santa Cruz student, you are responsible for selecting the courses necessary to fulfill graduation requirements and prepare for advanced study or a career.
 It is essential that you consult regularly with academic advisers about course selection.

-Keep copies of your own records, including your transcripts from other institutions, admission test scores, transfer credit information, UCSC quarterly academic record reports, and performance evaluations.
+Keep your own records, including not only records of your UCSC courses, grades, and progress, but also your transcripts from other institutions, admission test scores, transfer credit information, and performance evaluations.